 As of the preview event Magic in New World came with the use of Staves.
 During the preview event there was both a Fire and a Life Staff that could be utilized.
 Basic attacks and abilities with the staves costs mana and the damage done scaled off of intelligence.

 Both weapons offered 16 abilities each, totaling 32 different magic abilities that could be used in New World.
 It has not been confirmed whether or not more staves will be added in the future.

 New World will have in-game voice chat.
 There are also emotes and in-game titles.

-Alpha is currently running with public invites going out at random since February 13th 2020.
+Alpha is currently running with invites going out at random since October 20th 2020.
 The alpha is under strict NDA.
 Access to the official forums is currently restricted to active testers.

 A closed Beta without NDA will start in Spring 2021 (after being delayed from its initial April 2020 target).
 You can sign up here for a chance to get invited or pre-order New World for guaranteed access.
 There is also a 1-week preview event for all pre-orders starting August 25th 2020.

 New World release is set for Spring 2021 and the game will be available on Steam.
 It was initially set for a May 26th 2020 release, but has since been delayed twice.
 You can buy it directly from Amazon, but even then you will get a Steam key and launch the game through Steam.

 There will be optional in-game microtransactions.